Bert Calwell

 Hubert James "Bert" Calwell (25 December 1898 – 1 July 1962) was an Australian rules footballer who played with Hawthorn in the Victorian Football League (VFL).

 Family

-The fifth of six children born to George Lewis Calwell (1861–1955) and Caroline Alice Calwell (1868–1933), nee Corrigan, Hubert James Calwell was born at Carlton North on 25 December 1898.
+The fifth of six children born to George Lewis Calwell (1861–1955) and Caroline Alice Calwell (1868–1933), née Corrigan, Hubert James Calwell was born at Carlton North on 25 December 1898.

 Bert Calwell was a younger brother of Carlton VFL players George Calwell and Clarrie Calwell.

 World War I

 After trying to enlist at age 17 without his parents' consent in 1916, Calwell enlisted in 1917 and served in both England and France during the latter stages of World War I.

 Football

 He commenced his football career at Ringwood before joining Hawthorn for the 1925 VFL season.
 Calwell made his Hawthorn debut in Round 3 and played in every game from then on during their first season of VFL football.

 During the 1927 season he transferred to Camberwell Football Club.
 He played with Camberwell until 1931, serving as captain at the end of his period with the club.